jspm/registry/README.md

 The overrides only apply to exact version, tag or branch names.

-Note that package overrides do not work for the cdnJS endpoint, so manual configuration is still necessary here.
+Note that package overrides do not work for the cdnjs endpoint, so manual configuration is still necessary here.